Fairy Tern Newsletter February 2017

 First egg for the season was laid byWilma ( in her 19th year of life) on Saturday October 29, 2011 and is the earliest recorded laying at the Papakanui site.
 The previous earliest date for a full clutch at Papakanui is November 2.

-Our NZFT specialist and other observers note:
+A NZFT specialist with other observers notes:

 Fifty per cent of all first clutches recorded by wardens this season contained only one egg even though half the male birds involved in these clutches are experienced, capable foragers.
 Perhaps there was a paucity of NZFT prey items early in the season?